MCUdude/MiniCore/README.md

 #### Manual Installation
 Click on the "Download ZIP" button in the upper right corner.
 Exctract the ZIP file, and move the extracted folder to the location "**~/Documents/Arduino/hardware**".
 Create the "hardware" folder if it doesn't exist.
 Open Arduino IDE, and a new category in the boards menu called "MiniCore" will show up.

+#### Eclipse
+MiniCore works perfectly with Eclipse using the [Arduino Eclipse plugin](http://eclipse.baeyens.it) (formally Sloeber).
+If you're tired of Arduino IDEs limits but still want to stick with open source software; this is the way to go!
+* Download and install the latest version of Arduino Eclipse (Download the nighty build if you want support for aditional programmers)
+* Open `Preferences` (Windows: Window -> Preferences, Mac: [App name] -> Preferences)
+* Click the <i>expand<i> arrow next to the `Arduino` option in the preferences menu
+* Click `Locations`, paste the board manager URL and hit the `Apply` button: `https://mcudude.github.io/MiniCore/package_MCUdude_MiniCore_index.json`
+* Click the `Platform and Boards` menu option to the left and expand the `MiniCore` option.
+Select the latest version.
+* Click the `OK` button.
+MiniCore is now installed!
+<br/> <br/>
+Make sure to select the MiniCore boards.txt file when you create a new sketch.

 ##Pinout